-Efficiency Hospitals Northern Ireland Non-parametric analysis Health services
+Efficiency in Northern Ireland hospitals: a non-parametric analysis

 The study examines the technical, scale and size efficiency of acute hospitals in Northern Ireland over the six-year period, 1986-1992.
 The efficiency estimates are used to investigate whether the empirical evidence supports the subsequent current rationalisation policy for hospital provision in Northern Ireland.
 Non-parametric analysis is used to measure the efficiency of larger and smaller hospitals relative to best practice.
 The results cautiously support the current policy of expanding larger hospitals and restructuring/closing smaller hospitals, but also indicate that the expansion of large hospitals may not yield substantial efficiency gains.

 Publisher:Economic & Social Research Institute